Parti de la démocratie socialiste: Break with the federal party

+Later history and successors

-After the general election of 1994, the NPDQ decided to change its name to Parti de la Democratie Socialiste (PDS).
+After the 1994 election, the NPDQ decided to change its name to Parti de la démocratie socialiste (PDS).
 Rose was elected its leader two years later.
 Under this new name, the PDS contested the general election of 1998.

 In 2002, the PDS became a part of the left-wing coalition Union des forces progressistes (UFP; Union of Progressive Forces), together with the Rassemblement pour l'alternative progressiste (RAP; Union for a Progressive Alternative) and the Communist Party of Quebec.
 As a consequence, the PDS withdrew its official party registration with the chief electoral officer and participated under the UFP banner in the Quebec general election of 2003.
 In 2006, the UFP merged with Option citoyenne to form Québec solidaire.
 It remains an organized tendency within the new coalition under the name "Québec socialiste".
 Québec solidaire contested the 2007 general election and won its first seat in the National Assembly in 2008.

-In 2014, supporters of the federal NDP founded a new New Democratic Party of Quebec (NPDQ) which intends to stand candidates in the 2018 provincial election.
+In 2014, supporters of the federal NDP founded a new New Democratic Party of Quebec (NPDQ) which stood 59 candidates in the 2018 provincial election receiving 0.57% of the vote.